-Entering/Crossing – A unit is considered entering/crossing a terrain feature if more than half of it is in the feature.
+Entering/Crossing – A unit is considered entering/crossing a terrain feature if the majority of the piece is in the feature.

 Face – A unit’s front facing is the side opposite its label if fresh, or adjacent to the top of its label if spent.

 Field of Fire – (FoF) I measure 1/3 infantry move from the front center of the unit.

 Line of Sight – If the front center of the unit can see a majority of the unit in question, it is considered in its Line of Sight.
 Line of Sight has a range of one infantry move.

 Flip – To flip a unit to signify a changed status.

 Fresh – An unspent unit.
 The label is facing you and the top is blank, hiding the unit’s identity from the opposing player.